 The usual choice for most Pacman frog’s owners is a loose substrate with a coconut fiber base and a sphagnum peat moss blend.
 Using fine orchid ark as compost is a fine choice as well.
 You definitely need compost in your terrarium to neutralize bad smells.
 Your substrate depth should be anywhere between 4 to 6 inches.
 Check it regularly to get rid of feces and other discharges.

-What is the best temperature and humidity to breed Pacman frogs?
+What is the best temperature and humidity for breeding Pacman frogs?

 Tadpoles need a slightly lower temperature than adult Pacman frogs, as they thrive living under an average of 24C (75F).
 Humidity is not much of an issue with tadpoles, as they are constantly underwater.